-Scholarships to high school seniors who plan to major in music has been a major focus of the Royal Oak Musical since 1953.
-Beginning in 1953 through 1973, money was raised through our March Fundraiser, card parties, and rummage sales.
+Scholarships to high school seniors who plan to major in music have been a major focus of the Royal Oak Musical since 1953.
+Beginning in 1953 through 1973, money was raised through our March Fundraiser, card parties and rummage sales.
 During this time 38 students were awarded financial gifts totaling $8,825.

 As part of the 50th Anniversary Celebration (1974), Past Presidents formed the Student Aid Fund to support the scholarship program.
 Since then, over $209,000 has been awarded to 307 students majoring in music.
 The Student Aid Fund (Scholarship) is a 501 (c)(3) Fund.

 Each Spring, Royal Oak Musicale awards scholarships to talented high school seniors.
 Scholarship amounts begin at $1,000.
 Former winners who are pursuing their degree are eligible to receive a Renewal.
 Grace Brockett is Chair of the Scholarship Committee.

 Renewals were also given to 2 previous scholarship winners.